robbintt/vocab-manager/README.md

 ### MVP Concessions

-Lets hardcode the `Vocab Type` to whatever interglot accepts.
+- Lets hardcode the `Vocab Type` to whatever interglot accepts.
   - Interglot provides google and bing machine translations...
   - Interglot search URL example: `https://www.interglot.com/dictionary/nl/en/search?q=op+het+strand&m=`

+- For now, try out the interglot definition and store for private use.
+  - beautiful soup 4 to grab the right section, then output a text format dump
+  - In the future, just parse the whole `.dict.dz` format lexicon from freedict.org and contribute back to that...

 ### Nederlands Language Resources

 Remember the concept of `headwords` or root words.
 Headwords must be mapped onto derivatives like plurals or conjugations (is there a name for these derivatives?)

+Ideally there is a tool I can draw from and contribute back to.
+FreeDict might be a good tool.

 - FreeDict: free dictionary files
   - Actively maintained on github: https://github.com/freedict/fd-dictionaries